 James’s story: Benefiting from peer support

-“I’ve found it’s definitely boosted my confidence and it’s helping me to push doing things I’d never thought about before.
-I’ve had one-to-one help and I’m going to men’s group every Wednesday.
-The structure of the group has been fundamental to my general wellbeing – knowing that I have the Monday, Tuesday and Wednesday with peer support and even doing some volunteering.”
+“I’ve found it’s boosted my confidence, and it’s helping me push to do things I’d never thought about before.
+I’ve had one-to-one help, and I go to men’s group every Wednesday.
+The group structure has been fundamental to my general wellbeing – knowing that I have the Monday, Tuesday and Wednesday with peer support and even volunteering.”

 “All the staff have been so helpful and understanding.
 I’m quite positive that I’ve got something ahead of me now.”

 Our Advice and Support Service is open Monday to Friday, 10 am to 4 pm, where advisers can signpost you to local support that most fits your needs, including our own Change Mental Health services.
 We offer initial advice on money worries and help to deal with emergencies.

 Contact 0808 8010 515, email us at firstname.lastname@example.org or fill out the enquiry form on the Advice and Support Service page.